The Tale of Tsar Saltan (opera): Act 4

-Act 4Scene 1Gvidon, again by the seashore of Buyan, longs for a bride ("V sinem more zvyozdy bleshchut" = "Over the blue sea stars shine").
-The Swan-Bird appears, and Gvidon tells her of the Princess that he heard about at Tmutarakan.
-The Swan-Bird transforms herself into that very Princess.
-His mother and a chorus of maidens enter, and bless the prospect of their wedding.Orchestral interlude — Three WondersScene 2Gvidon, with his mother hidden, awaits the arrival of Saltan.
+Gvidon, with his mother hidden, awaits the arrival of Saltan.
 When the ship arrives with the Tsar and his retinue, Gvidon greets him, and questions him as to whether or not he will have a son to carry on his work.
 The Saltan does not yet know that Gvidon is his son ("Akh, moguchiy knyaz Gvidon" = "Ah, mighty Prince Gvidon"), and expresses regret for his rash treatment of his wife many years earlier.
 Although Gvidon tries to cheer him up with the three wonders, it becomes clear that only the presence of Militrisa can assuage Saltan's guilt.
 The Princess-Swan (Lyebyed) appears and reveals the Tsar's long-lost wife.
 The older sisters beg forgiveness, which in his happiness Saltan grants.
 Everyone then joins in a celebration of the upcoming wedding of Gvidon and the Princess-Swan.